jochem4207/Sniper.Lighting.Dmx/README.md

 - software: QLC+ / TouchDesigner

 End goals
-- Traktor pro 3 to <my open custom software> to dmx
+- Traktor pro 3 to Any (free) software to dmx to create an awesome show
 - Document most steps so it can help people in the future
 - Make a video how to use